learn english with songs

 In this article, I’ll show you how to learn English with songs successfully.

-1. Go to the Right Places to Find English Songs
+1. Know Where to Find English Songs

 Video Sharing Sites

+Start by searching video sharing sites, such as YouTube and Vimeo.
 They have vast libraries of music videos and will very often lead you directly to English songs with lyrics.

 Spotify

-Spotify, a subscription music streaming service, is fantastic because they have a huge selection which you can take on-the-go.
+Spotify, a subscription music streaming service, is fantastic because it has a huge selection which you can take on-the-go.
+It’s also useful to see the top English songs that are popular and trending.

 2. Select the Right Songs

 • Pick music you love.
 There’s no point in learning English through songs if you don’t really enjoy the music.
 This is the fast track to boredom.
+Especially at the beginning, make sure to choose genres that you would also listen to in your native language.

 3. Get “Scaffolding” and Vocabulary Support to Understand the Lyrics

-This is what teachers often refer to as “scaffolding” (scaffolding is something which holds up and supports something that is being built, like training wheels for a bicycle).
+This is what teachers often refer to as “scaffolding.”
+(Scaffolding is something which holds up and supports something that is being built, like training wheels for a bicycle).

 4. Study the Lyrics and Vocabulary